 One- to 2-year-olds should be eating much like you do: three meals per day, plus two snacks.

-Aim to give your child about three 8-ounce cups of whole milk per day if she doesn't get calcium from other foods.
-But don't force her to drink it if she's refusing.
+Aim to give your child about three 8-ounce cups of whole milk per day if they don't get calcium from other foods.
+But don't force your kid to drink it if they're refusing.